 - Costs around 700 Indian Rupees (nearly 10 USD) — somewhere between what a bus and train costs.

-- Quicker than both bus and train — total three hour travel time, with one hours flight journey and two hours for check-in and check-out.
+- Quicker than both bus and train — total three-hour travel time, with a one-hour flight journey and two hours for check-in and check-out.

-- Tip: For cheapest tickets fly with AirAsia.
+- Tip: For the cheapest tickets fly with AirAsia.

-If You Want To Travel Quick, Enjoy The Journey The Most But Pay Too Much — Travel In TRAIN
+If You Want To Travel Quickly, Enjoy The Journey The Most But Pay Too Much — Travel In TRAIN

-- Quicker than a bus, but less quicker than a flight — takes nearly 4 hours plus one hour ferry.
+- Quicker than a bus, but slower than a flight — takes nearly 4 hours plus one hour on the ferry.
 (Please note that the train station is located in Butterworth in mainland Malaysia, and not Penang Island.
 Whereas the airport and bus station(s) are both located on Penang Island)

-- Train journey gives the best views of countryside Malaysia.
+- The train journey gives the best views of the countryside of Malaysia.

 If You Want To Travel Cheapest, Despite A Long Journey — Take A BUS

-- Costs around 350 Indian Rupees (nearly 6 USD) — cheaper than both train and a flight.
+- Costs around 350 Indian Rupees (nearly 6 USD) — cheaper than both train and flight.

 - Driving on highways isn’t an enjoyable experience, even if you’re in Malaysia for the first time.
 A few cities you explore on the way, is, however, a bit interesting.

-Conclusion: Travel by bus if saving money is your priority, fly if you want to travel quicker and take the train if nothing matters and you only want to enjoy the journey.
+Conclusion: Travel by bus if saving money is your priority, fly if you want to travel quicker and take the train if nothing matters and you only want to enjoy the Kuala Lumpur to Penang journey.